 While some people prefer the plain taste of whipped cream, others take things a stage further.
 It is often possible to find whipped cream that is flavored with ingredients such as cinnamon sugar, vanilla, or chocolate.

-Today, there are also dairy-free variants of whipped cream for people who struggle with milk intolerances or do not eat dairy for other reasons.
+Today, there are also dairy-free variants of whipped cream for people who struggle with lactose intolerance or do not eat dairy for other reasons.
 Most of these are marketed as vegan-friendly and can still be delicious.

 Many people might think that whipped cream is a relatively modern culinary invention.
 But, believe it or not, the origins of this tasty treat date back to the 16th century!